davidtwco/rfcs/text/0000-build-std.md

 library).
 Configuration for the customised standard library was configured in the `Xargo.toml`, supporting configuring codegen flags, profile settings, Cargo features and multi-stage builds.
-It required nightly to build the standard library as it did not use `RUST_BOOTSTRAP`.
+It required nightly to build the standard library as it did not use `RUSTC_BOOTSTRAP`.
 Xargo had inherent limitations due to being a Cargo wrapper, leading to suggestions that its functionality be integrated into Cargo.